 With so many children still enjoying their babas beyond 15 months, why does the AAP advocate weaning so early?
 “Studies have shown that prolonged bottle use puts a child at higher risk for dental cavities, iron deficiency and obesity,” explains Jonathon L. Maguire, MD, MSc, an assistant professor of pediatrics at the University of Toronto and a pediatrician and researcher at St. Michael’s Hospital in Toronto who studies young children’s nutrition and feeding practices.

 We know breaking the bottle habit isn’t going to be easy.
 But doing so now will confer significant health benefits to your child in the future.
-We asked our pediatric experts to share their bottle-weaning wisdom with Baby & Toddler parents.
-Their simple tips will have you saying “bye-bye baba” in no time (and with a lot less effort and time than it took me!).
+We asked our pediatric experts to share their bottle-weaning wisdom.

 Talk with your pediatrician first

 Your pediatrician can positively influence how and when you’ll wean your baby.
 In a study conducted by Maguire and published in Pediatrics, just five minutes (or less) of discussion about the health dangers of bottle drinking at the nine-month well-baby visit resulted in a 60 percent drop in bottle use among 2-year-olds.
 And most of these babies were off bottles by their first birthday.
 “A doctor’s message to parents can be very effective,” confirms Maguire.